L0v3P01s0n/sleepwalk-phosh/README.md

 ## EXTRAS!

-I included some optional scripts I personally made and use every day to daily drive my PinePhone.
+I included some optional scripts I personally made and use every day to daily drive Linux phones.
 You might want to use them in addition to sleepwalk or on their own.
 I hope these are useful to you! <3

 ## TODO

-- Add support for the PinePhone Pro.
+~~- Add support for the PinePhone Pro.~~
-- Make the script universally compatible with every DE.
+~~- Make the script universally compatible with every DE.~~

+;)

 ## Contributing